Detailed Development Feasibility Software

-When we forecast development and construction costs to determine the monthly outgoing cash flow of our project, we don't know for sure exactly how much costs will be incurred in month 2, 3, 4, 5 of the project & so on.
+When we forecast development and construction costs to determine our project's monthly outgoing cash flow, we don't know exactly how much costs the project will incur in months 2, 3, 4, 5 & so on.

-So to simplify this process we project our development costs in future using an S-Curve, which helps us distribute our costs over a period of time.
+To solve this problem, we project development costs using an S-Curve, which helps us distribute our expenses over a period of time.

 In real estate development, cash flow is king.
-And managing it an important skill every developer must learn.
+And managing it an essential skill every developer must learn.

-Lead Developer allows you to distribute project cash flow using an S-Curve
+Lead Developer+ allows you to distribute project cash flow using an S-Curve distribution.

 Now, What Does That Mean?

-Well, not all cash distributions are equal, some costs are incurred at a more rapid rate than others and Lead Developer gives you the power to select the intensity or the rate at which costs are distributed over a period of time.
+All cash distributions are not equal, some costs are incurred at a more rapid rate than others, and Lead Developer+ gives you the power to select the intensity or the rate at which costs get distributed over a period of time.

-The image below distributes or expends $1m using an S-Curve over a 12 month period, but at different rates i.e. according to the steepness of the S-Curve.
+The image above distributes or expends $1m using an S-Curve over a 12 month period, but at different rates i.e. according to the steepness of the S-Curve.